ingridsj/ingridsj/README.md

 ✨Welcome to my workspace!
 Would you like a cup of coffee? ☕

-My name is Ingrid Almeida, I'm from Brazil 🇧🇷 I'm a curious developer and passionate about creating stuff with technology.
+My name is Ingrid Almeida, I'm from Brazil. 🇧🇷 I'm a curious developer and passionate about creating stuff with technology.
 I started studying code by myself in November 2020 and I loved it! 💻

 Always open to learn something new and always ready to face challenges.